camunda/camunda-docs/versioned_docs/version-8.3/self-managed/zeebe-deployment/operations/resource-planning.md

 RocksDB will then allocate [512MB per partition](TODO: where does this value come from?) by default.

-Then there's [some memory](TODO: Are there numbers?
-How is this value influenced?) required for the page cache since zeebe makes heavy use of memory mapped files.
-Also Netty has its own native memory tracking which is [typically low](TODO: Are there numbers?
-Is this even relevant for documentation?).
+Then there is some memory required for the OS page cache since zeebe makes heavy use of memory mapped files.
+Too little page cache will result in slow I/O performance.

 So the minimum memory usage is going to be: